GilOliveira/schemadotorg/README.md

 The goal is to demo framework which allows for progressive enhancements.

-Recommend specific types based on the entity.
-- \Drupal\schemadotorg\SchemaDotOrgEntityTypeManager::getCommonSchemaTypes
-- Group Name: Type1, Type2
-- Unlink existing types.
+Report

 Add validation rules.
 - Entity bundle exists
 - Schema type exists.

+Recommend specific types based on the entity.
+- Unlink existing types.

+Block media type from being added  @see \Drupal\media\MediaTypeForm::form

+Should we change mapping targetEntityType to target_entity_type?

 -----